biozal/NewWorld/dm/Echor Empire/House Jackson.md

   - **Lord Edward Campbell**: Margaret's Campbell husband, in his late 50s, with a bald head and a stern gaze.
 He wears a suit of black plate armor and carries a sword that has been in his family for generations.
 Edward is a fierce warrior and a skilled strategist who has won many battles for House Campbell.

     - **Lady Amelia Campbell**: Lady Margaret and Lord Edward's daughter.
 She is in her mid-20s, with long blonde hair and a sweet smile.
 She wears a gown of pink silk and carries a small purse that contains her favorite trinkets.
 Amelia is a kind-hearted young woman who loves animals and spends much of her time caring for them.

+# Plot Points

+- Three military training bases are located in New Jersey: Newark, Jersey City, Paterson

+- The city of Camden have constant contention with House Brown over fishing rights of the Delaware River.

+- A cult that hunts magic users called The Order of the Mystic Hunter operate out of Salem.